k9xt/pv_db/Hatsune Miku: Project DIVA F [NPUB31241]/Better English Titles & Lyrics for Project DIVA f/README.txt

 Known issues:
               - Song titles & artists, even if changed in pv_db, will not be changed on the song start screen (where you set button sfx) due to the fact that the text there is a static image.
 You can replace them yourself if you want.
               - Some lyrics may be cut off or overlap with other elements due to the game's ui limitations.
+Some lines are edited to prevent this, but some may be impossible to change without completely changing the meaning.